The Female Wave in K-pop

 They walked so others could run

 Yes, I could have mentioned so many others, but I wanted to really focus on some of the women that truly paved the way for newer artists in South Korea.
-The history behind these women are incredible, facing much trouble and difficulties in their home country, as well as globally, having to make their name known in a very much male dominated industry with the type of music they released.
-To narrow it down to “only” three almost does not feel justifiable to the others.
-This article only touch the surface of these women’s stories and I highly suggest you deep dive into their stories even more on your own, if I sparked an interest.
+The history behind these women who are incredible, facing much trouble and difficulties in their home country, as well as globally, having to make their name known in a very much male dominated industry with the type of music they released.
+To narrow it down to “only” three does not feel justifiable to the others.
+This article only touch the surface of these women and I highly suggest you deep dive into their stories on your own, if I sparked an interest.